Max1234-Ita/NoLock/README.md

 DetectMouseMove = True            ; Enable/disable detection of mouse activity (from user) SkipIfUserActivity = True         ; True: program will take no action if the user presses a key and/or moves the mouse.
 False: Activity emulation will take place anyway.
 ```

+**IMPORTANT** - config.ini MUST be present in the same directory as the main script/executable, or the program won't start.